vskarleas/INF203-Project/compte-rendu.md

     fi
   fi
   clear
   cowsay "Thank you very much for your time $name!
-Below you will find a sum up of your responses.
-If you need change something, you will have the option to restart the survey."
+Have a nice day."

 else
   echo "Ok, bye!"